 Traefik is a popular open-source reverse proxy and load balancer, designed for microservices and containerized applications.
 Traefik can automatically discover the services running in a Kubernetes cluster and route traffic to these services using various load balancing algorithms.

-Traefik operates for other services within your Kubernetes cluster.
-With Traefik, you can host multiple applications on a Kubernetes cluster, and their traffic flows through Traefik.
-Traefik can then function as a single load balancer for all these applications and also provide Let's Encrypt SSL certificates.
+Traefik operates on behalf of other services within your cluster.
+With Traefik, you can host multiple applications on a Kubernetes cluster where the traffic is routed through Traefik.
+Traefik can then function as a single load balancer for all these applications and additionally provide Let's Encrypt SSL certificates.

 Installing Traefik